MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_1_Intro_to_CMU_Graphics/Lessons/2025_09_15_Emoji_Task_Launch.md

  - [ ] <ins>TYS61XT.6</ins>: Engage in the design thinking process to iteratively develop work.

 **SUCCESS CRITERIA:**
+- [ ] I understand what the emoji task is all about.
-- [ ] I can describe the stages of the design thinking process.
+- [ ] I understand how I will be evaluated on the emoji task.
-- [ ] I can describe the flow of the design thinking process.
+- [ ] I can access all of the resources I need to complete the emoji task.
-- [ ] I am prepared to apply the design thinking process to a new problem.
+- [ ] I am prepared to apply the leverage the design thinking process to code an awesome emoji.

 **AGENDA:**